-This is my Louise Cake Slice where the flavours are magical and the sunshine appears when you eat it.
-It has a buttery coconut base, a thick raspberry chia jam centre and a dreamy coconut meringue on top.
-What else could be better?
-Nothing, I say, nothing!
-Let's bake.
+This is my Louise Cake Slice, where the flavours feel a little bit magical and a bite genuinely feels like sunshine ☀️.
+It’s the classic slice with a twist — featuring a buttery coconut base, a thick raspberry chia jam centre, and a dreamy coconut meringue topping.
+It’s sweet, tangy, and comforting all at once, with layers that make every bite special.
+What could be better than that?
+Nothing, I say — nothing!
+Let’s bake.

 Videography and photography by Sarah Henderson.